 As a professional society active throughout Germany, the dragonfly data are stored in the databases of various institutions in different federal states.
 These databases are mostly maintained and quality assured.
 What is missing is the possibility to access the entire inventory.
 "We would like to have a platform where we can contribute our data so that many others can also work with them," said Klaus-Jürgen Conze at the NFDI4Biodiversity Annual Conference 2021 (the full-length presentation can be found at the bottom of this page) – so that the valuable data is also available to research and conservation.

-As always, the collaboration with the use cases is based on a detailed meeting to get to know each other.
-The aim is to identify current problems in data management, develop ideas for fruitful collaboration and define areas for action.
-Subsequently, a prototype for a data portal, a so-called demonstrator, was developed together with representatives of the GdO.
+The first objective was to demonstrate the added value of data mobilisation to the members of the GdO.
+For this purpose, a prototype for a data portal was jointly developed – a so-called demonstrator (see figure below).
 The demonstrator illustrates the added value of making the GdO's dragonfly data available in a comprehensive platform, as is to be developed in NFDI4Biodiversity.
-Among other things, it can be used to combine previously unrelated data and visualize them in distribution maps; it can also be blended with completely different data –such as environmental or climate data – to provide new perspectives.
+Among other things, it can be used to combine previously unrelated data and visualise them in distribution maps; it can also be blended with completely different data – such as environmental or climate data – to enable new perspectives.
 Initially, dragonfly data from North Rhine-Westphalia served as an example.
-At the GdO's annual meeting on March 18, 2022, all interested GdO members had the opportunity to test the demonstrator's functions and, very importantly, provide feedback.
-This is now being evaluated and will be incorporated into further development.
+At the annual meeting of the GdO on 18 March 2022, all interested members of the GdO had the opportunity to test the functions of the demonstrator and, very importantly, to give feedback.

-Contact person
+Contact

 Society of German-Speaking Odonatologists (Gesellschaft deutschsprachiger Odonatologen e.V., GdO)